blackwiz4rd/Vodafone-WiFi-AutoLogin/README.md

 How to setup for users
 -----------
 To use the compiled version, modify `vodafone.config` inside  `/dist` diectory by adding your settings (be sure `vodafone.config` and `vodafone` are in the same folder)
-I suggest copying the compiled version in /usr/bin/ via `sudo cp dist/* /usr/bin/`
-`sudo chmod +x /usr/bin/vodafone`

 Configuration examples:
 It is required to be connected to a Vodafone-WiFi in order to login to the hotspot, otherwise the execution will be interrupted.
-Use loop=True only if yo/u want to check if you are connected to the network each minute from when the program was started.
+Use `loop=True` only if you want to check if you are connected to the network each minute from when the program was started.
 If there were any disconnections the script will automatically try to connect with your configuration.

 Configuration examples:
 1. `vodafone.config` Example n.1 (Vodafone Italia user):